vbilopav/vbjs/README.md

 ## What is it?

-It's a JavaScript framework built for simplicity, speed, productivity and with minimal configuration.
+It's a JavaScript application framework built for simplicity, speed, productivity and with minimal configuration.

+Want to display simple data from your back-end endpoint on your page?

 ```html
 <!DOCTYPE html>